 Communications is run by Operations and their tasks include:

-- making sure that radio (UHF) are in good working condition
+- making sure that the radios (UHF) are in good working condition

 Communications is a vital part (as is all sections) allowing communication between operations and the rescue members and teams.

-Welfare is provided to the members during callouts.
+Welfare is provided to the members during call-outs.
 This may consist of breakfast, lunch or dinner.
-Also they provide tea, coffee, milo, biscuits, cordial and many other things for the members.
+They also provide tea, coffee, milo, biscuits, cordial and other supplies for members when training.